 With this type of festival work you work for the festival itself – whether this is directly, or through a contracted company.
 These roles are great experience, the best way to see the many moving cogs of how a festival works and a great way to meet people and network yourself into those paid positions.
 I’ve compiled a handy list of companies and charities that you can apply to do a whole host of different jobs for, even if you’ve never worked at a festival before.

 Most of these companies offer a combination of paid and voluntary positions so it is always worth getting in touch using the links provided to see if they are a good fit for you.

-This was how I worked my first festival.
+This was how I worked at my first festival.
 I donned the orange tabard to work at Glastonbury back in 2011 when I heartbreakingly didn’t manage to get tickets and then again at Beautiful Days later that summer.
 They said it would be tricky to get into Glastonbury without having volunteered for before, as the first offer of places goes to previous stewards, but I was lucky enough to bag a spot!

 Which festivals?
-Glastonbury, Beautiful Days, Shambala, Nozstock, NASS and heaps more.
+Glastonbury, Beautiful Days, Shambala, Nozstock, NASS, and heaps more.